SnellerInc/grafana-datasource/src/README.md

 ## Configuration

-The Sneller data source provides only the most essential settings for quick and easy setup.
+The Sneller data source only requires a small handful of settings to get started.

 ![](./img/readme_config.png)